CMU-SAFARI/RamulatorSharp/README.md

 The script provides examples on running various system configurations, such as a single-core system to a quad-core system with different memory configurations.
 It generates results in the json format under the folder `results`.

+**Configuring Ramulator#**

+Ramulator# can be easily run with various configurations.
+Academic proposals and other DRAM standards can be selected using a simple configuration file (.cfg).
+We provide sample configuration files inside the ``configs/`` folder which demostrate the usage of LISA and ChargeCache mechanisms.

 **How does Ramulator# simulate an application?**